glenert41/Engineering_4_Notebook/README.md

    In this assignment, we had to take 5 different photos, and each photo had to have a different filter on it.

-##### Lessons Learned

-  This assignment was generally pretty straight forward.
-You change the image effect by saying camera.image_effect = 'EFFECT_YOU_WANT', which would look something like this camera.image_effect = 'colorswap' if you wanted to use the colorswap filter.
-The trickiest part was getting the pictures to save as different images, but we decided to just save the photos as different preset names, usch as camera_test_colorswap.jpg or camera_test_washedout.jpg depending on what filter we wanted.
-We used a for loop to use a different filter on each iteration.
-Essentially, every filter was in an elif statement, if the iteration of the for loop matched the iteration value of the effect, then it applied the effect and took the photo.

 ##### Images and links
    This [Link](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Pictures/camera_test_cartoon.jpg) is the cartoon effect picture